eliciaauduong/digital-garden/src/pages/100-days-of-code.md

 - Completed Objected Oriented Programming in [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/)

-_Thoughts_: I didn't manage to upload my 100 days of code log on time so there's a grey box in my GitHub.
-However, I still completed a section on freeCodeCamp so I still have my 2 week streak.
+_Thoughts_: I achieved a 2 week streak on freeCodeCamp!
+I thought I would have a grey box since I missed the midnight deadline for my GitHub commits but I actually completed some code earlier in the day so I'm all safe.

 **Day 18: 24 August 2020**